AsterNullbyte/Scamming-101/README.md

 >[!NOTE]
 > **AI usage disclosure**
 >
 > The use of AI was employed for proofreading, formatting, and feedback.
-(Plugging in human created text and asking it to format it using github's rich markdown)
+(Plugging in human created text and asking it to format it using `Github Flavored Markdown`, or GFM.)
 >
 >No contributions were made in part or wholy by any LLM model.